romualdomrc/reactnative-site-portugues/website/versioned_docs/version-0.65/refreshcontrol2.md

 title: RefreshControl
 ---

-Este componente é usado dentro de um ScrollView ou ListView para adicionar pull para atualizar a funcionalidade.
-Quando o ScrollView está em `scrollY: 0`, swiping down triggers andeslizar para baixo aciona um evento `onRefresh`.
+This component is used inside a ScrollView or ListView to add pull to refresh functionality.
+When the ScrollView is at `scrollY: 0`, swiping down triggers an `onRefresh` event.

 ## Example